The amount of rent you pay has to cover the cost of:

 All claims for Universal Credit need to be made online.
 You then need to make an appointment with a Job Coach at the Job Centre Plus within 7 days of making your application.
 If you are entitled to claim Universal Credit you are not eligible to claim Housing Benefit so you will need to include your housing costs in your Universal Credit claim.
 Your Housing Officer can advise you on how to update your claim to show you have a rent charge to pay.

 Claiming Housing Benefit

-You can claim Housing Benefit if you are on benefits or on a low income.
+Depending on your situation, if your income is low you may be able to claim Housing Benefit.
 Housing Benefit for the Co-operative’s tenants is processed by South Lanarkshire Council.
 The Council provides a Benefits Calculator to help you calculate the amount of benefit you are entitled to and you can claim on-line or call into Q & A in Cambuslang Gate, Main Street, Cambuslang.
 If you want to make an on-line application your Housing Officer can help you do so at our offices.